luisfontes19/luisfontes19/README.md

 ## About my work

-I work as a Application Security Engineer and as part of if I sometimes develop a few tools to help me out on my daily tasks.
+I work as a Application Security Engineer and as part of it I sometimes develop a few tools to help me out on my daily tasks.

+I also maintain a personal blog with some of the research I do about vulnerabilities not that well documented/explored

 ### XXExploiter